 Email and student or class files on the network are analogous to school lockers.
-These accounts will be treated as district property subject to control and inspection rather than private property which cannot be searched without just cause.
-UVA reserves the right to purge accounts after proper notification of exceeding space regulations.
+These accounts will be treated as UVA property subject to control and inspection rather than private property which cannot be searched without just cause.
+UVA reserves the right to purge accounts after proper notification or exceeding space regulations.
 The network administrator (or designee) shall assign access codes or passwords if and/or when it is needed.
+Sending or forwarding spam, or any form of harassing, threatening, or obscene material is strictly forbidden.